|

 Magna Carta

-is Latin for Great Charter.
-As Encyclopedia Columbia
+is Latin and means Great Charter.

-states, Magna Carta is the most famous document of English
+Magna Carta is the most famous document of English

 constitutional history.

-This document was written in
+Magna Carta was written in

 Latin and sealed by